-Our first family trip to Orlando was when our daughter was only three, yet we have actually spent more time in Orlando with teenagers than with younger kids.
-On that first trip, everything was magical and exciting.
-Teens are bit harder to impress and satisfy, but luckily there are plenty of fun things to do in Orlando for teens (or any age for that matter.)
+Our first family trip to Orlando was when our daughter was only three, but we have actually spent more time in Orlando with teenagers.
+On that first trip, everything was magical and exciting and all she needed was a princess wand to make her happy.
+Teens are a bit harder to impress and you may need to think beyond the theme parks, but luckily there are plenty of fun things to do in Orlando with teens.

-Fun Things to do in Orlando for Teens
+Fun Things to do in Orlando with Teens

-These are some of our top picks for things to do in Orlando with teens.
+These are some of our top picks for things to do in Orlando for teens.

 Wizarding World of Harry Potter

 As much as we love to do things beyond the theme parks, let’s face it, the theme parks are the reason why Orlando is what it is today.
 And it was a love of all things Harry Potter that drew us back to Orlando after declaring that Disney Princesses were for little kids.
 The Wizarding World of Harry Potter is part of Universal Orlando.
 As you may know, Universal Orlando is split between two theme parks (three if you count the water park and another on the way), Islands of Adventure, and Universal Studios Florida.
 Each theme park has its own Harry Potter “land” so to speak.

 In Islands of Adventure, you will find The Wizarding World of Harry Potter featuring Hogwarts and Hogsmeade.
 Then in Universal Studios Florida, you can explore The Wizarding World of Harry Potter – Diagon Alley.
 Both parks feature Harry Potter-themed rides and immersive experiences that make you feel like you are on the set of a Harry Potter movie.
 You can even ride back and forth between the two on the Hogwarts Express — that is assuming you have a Park-to-Park ticket which provides entrance to both parks in one day.